-Functions 90 and 91 allow you to set up a window of time where if any Group 1 User Code is entered within this window, the relay will be activated for 2 seconds.
+Functions 90 and 91 allow you to set up a window of time where if any Group 1 User Code is entered within this window, the relay (where equipped) will be activated for 2 seconds.
 This relay can be used with a Control Panel that has a key switch disarm option.
-For additional information, see "Group 1 Activated Features" on page 28.
+For additional information, see "Group 1 Activated Features" on page 32.
+This function only available for locks with an internal relay.

-- Also program Relay Function 6 using Function 67 (6). - For day enter: 1 for Sunday, 2 for Monday, 3 for Tuesday, 4 for Wednesday, 5 for Thursday, 6 for Friday, 7 for Saturday, 8 for Monday to Friday, 9 for Saturday and Sunday, and 0 for all days of week. - Enter time of day in 24 hour format (for example, for 2:15 PM, enter 14:15).
+- For day enter: 1 for Sunday, 2 for Monday, 3 for Tuesday, 4 for Wednesday, 5 for Thursday, 6 for Friday, 7 for Saturday, 8 for Monday to Friday, 9 for Saturday and Sunday, and 0 for all days of week. - Enter time of day in 24 hour format (for example, for 2:15 PM, enter 14:15).